nf-core/website/sites/docs/src/content/docs/guidelines/pipelines/requirements/semantic_versioning.md

 - **`1.5.0`**: A minor release that adds new features without changing existing functionality.
 Examples:
   - Adding a new parameter that adds new functionality/options to an existing module
   - Add a new optional or default process that does not change the way the user interacts with previous steps of a pipeline
-- **`2.0.0`**: A major release where execution interaction, inputs or result structures are no longer backwards in terms of pipeline user interaction.
+- **`2.0.0`**: A major release where execution interaction, inputs or result structures are no longer backwards compatible in terms of pipeline user interaction.
 Examples:
   - Renaming or deprecations of existing parameter(s)
   - Change to input sample sheet specification (adding, dropping, renaming of mandatory columns) or change the input samplesheet specification
   - Note that a major release DOES NOT necessarily require new functionality